 How to tweak your diet and lifestyle to counter this side effect.

 The good news: This hair-loss side effect is completely reversible.
 For most women, it takes about three months to start noticing hair loss that’s a result of too much stress or too little protein.
 So with the appropriate diet and lifestyle changes, you can start to reverse this hair loss in about the same amount of time, says Miller.

 As mentioned above, if you already have too many stressors in your life, keto could push you over the edge.
 So if you’re adamant about trying a keto diet right now, you may have to adapt elsewhere.
 This could mean prioritizing your sleep, scaling back your HIIT workouts in favor of hiking and yoga, or adopting a meditation practice.
 You should also avoid taking on too much too soon—meaning, don’t necessarily try keto and intermittent fasting at the same time.
 If you’re unable to peel away some other stressors in your life to accommodate keto, now might not be the right time to try this diet.

-Eating more protein is also in your best interest.
+Eating more protein, eating more protein, biotin, and staying adequately hydrated is also in your best interest.
 Of course, the specific amount of protein you want to aim for will vary depending on your body weight, muscle mass, and activity levels, but for most women, Miller recommends consuming between 60 and 90 grams of protein per day (for reference, 10 ounces of meat is around 70 grams of protein).